 Kissed all over and spanked well in a hot oven, she puffs up and trembles all over, reminding me that she is indeed the finest goddess of all desserts.
 Cheesecake.
 She makes me sin in a way no one has ever sinned before.
 If it was not for this midnight love, I wouldn't have known how to survive.
 And this story is about finding love.

-And have you seen those ghastly CRACKS on cheesecake tops?
-Yeah, you are right, slathering a layer of sour cream on them, or arranging a pile of fresh fruits cover these things up neatly, but why would you want these grand canyons to form anyway?
-I loathe crackhead cheesecakes (there, you have a name for them now) and so I add a little corn starch to stabilize my batter.
+Oh, and have you seen those ghastly cracks on cheesecake tops?
+You could slather a layer of sour cream on them, or arrange a pile of fresh fruits to cover but why would you want these grand canyons to form anyway?
+I loathe crackhead cheesecakes (there, you have a name for them now) and so I add some corn starch or flour to stabilize my batter.
 That alone doesn't do the trick either.
 Proper temperature control always works.
 I assure you.
 Keep your mental clock on, you should get it right.
 That does mean no to naps!
 I do enjoy some disco.
 As we go along this journey, I will take you through its many textures.

 Every time she did not bake it, I craved for it.
 One year, then two years, three years – it was never baked again for some reason.
 I grew up, saw myself graduate and get a job.
 Get my heart taken.
 Then broken.
-Somewhere along the way, I had my first slice of an amazing baked New York style cheesecake and I got my first taste of food-induced nostalgia.
+Somewhere along the way, I had my first slice of an beautiful baked New York style cheesecake and I got my first taste of food-induced nostalgia.
 In a strange way, that plain baked cheesecake had undertones of the bread pudding which my mother made years ago.
 After more than 10 years, it opened in me, a torrent of emotions and I found it so difficult to contain them.
 I did weep.
 A little.

 So it all starts right here.
 Ouch, mister sensitive tooth, I know you are in there.
-But I have my shoes buckled!

 Today: The Jacksons' version of Mick Jackson's 1978 song called Blame it on the Boogie